Skip to main content

 26 Sep 2024

-LACA members and stakeholders met for a round table discussion last week, to discuss their shared priorities and agree objectives for school meals now the new government is in office and signalling their priorities.
+LACA members and stakeholders met for a round table discussion last week, to discuss their shared priorities and agree objectives for school meals now the new Government is in office and signalling their priorities.

-Meeting on 18th September in Covent Garden, the discussion was led by LACA Chair Judith Gregory and Vice Chair Michael Hales who were keen to hear from members how they wanted to approach the Labour government’s manifesto pledge to fund school breakfasts.
+Meeting on 18th September in Covent Garden, the discussion was led by LACA chair Judith Gregory and vice chair Michael Hales who were keen to hear from members how they wanted to approach the Labour Government’s manifesto pledge to fund school breakfasts.

 The table was shown research gathered by LACA in a July survey of members who were asked how they felt about the universal provision of school breakfasts as promised by Labour in its pre-election manifesto.